 Around 85% of financial planners work directly for, or with a company owned by AMP, National Australia Bank, Commonwealth Bank, ANZ, Westpac or Axa.
 All of these companies have and recommend their own products.
 You also need to know that just because a financial planning company doesn’t have the name of a bank in its title, it may still be owned by a bank.
-For example, National Australia Bank owns MLC, Apogee and Godfrey Pembroke.
-Westpac own Securitor, BT and Magnitude.
+For example, National Australia Bank owns MLC, Godfrey Pembroke and JB Were.
+Westpac owns BT, while AMP owns Hillross.

 You should be looking for a planner who does not get paid from asset-based fees but rather charges a fee for service (usually an hourly rate but may be a flat fee for writing a financial plan).
 This is the best way to be confident that the person giving the advice has your best interests at heart, not theirs.
 Planners who are owned by banks can push products that will give them the greatest takings, even if they know there are better products for their clients available.

-Asset-based fees are also an incentive for planners to retain more of your money in an investment under their management (so they can get a cut of it) rather than advising you to pay off more debt (where they won’t get a cut).
+Asset-based fees are also an incentive for planners to retain more of your money in an investment under their management (so they can get a cut of it) rather than advising you to, for example, pay off more debt (where they won’t get a cut).